Android-for-Python/Android-for-Python-Users/README.md

 There is a `#garden_requirements =` field in buildozer.spec, as far as I know this is legacy code and should be ignored.

+# Cryptic Error Messages

+## Aidl not found

+`# Aidl not found, please install it.`

+Aidl is part of the Google tools.
+To get the tools you have to accept the Google license agreements.

+Delete `~/.buildozer` , then `buildozer android debug` and accept the license agreements.

+## 64-bit instead of 32-bit

+`ImportError: dlopen failed: "/data/data/org.test.myapp/files/app/_python_bundle/site-packages/cv2/cv2.so" is 64-bit instead of 32-bit`

+The build process included the wrong binary file.

+You can check this by changing arch from `armeabi-v7a` to `arm64-v8a`, `buildozer appclean`, and rebuild you will get a different error.
+This will say failed to link an x86_64 object, which is a more informative message.

+The cause is an x86_64 binary from PyPl was used; because there is a requirements specification error in buildozer.spec

+One of your requirements needs a recipe (or needs to be specified differently).

+In this case the requirements for OpenCV is incorrectly specified, it should be `opencv` because that is the recipe name.

+## No module named '_Socket'

+`Module not found error: No module named '_Socket'`

+Occurs with some VMs in response to `buildozer android deploy run`

+Because in most cases you can't `deploy run` from a VM because the VM can't see the physical USB port.

+Copy the `.apk` to the desktop, and [use adb](#appendix-a--using-adb).

+## weakly-referenced object

+`ReferenceError: weakly-referenced object no longer exists`

+This almost always due to a known issue in `kivy==1.11.1` with `Python >= 3.8`

+The fix for this case is to [use the current Kivy](#requirements).

 # Resources

 ## Read the Fine Manual